 Keep reading for more detail on our RV camping costs, plus fuel, RV rental, RV repairs and maintenance… and our overall total trip cost.

 How far advance did we make camping reservations?

-While typically it is recommend to make winter camping reservations in popular places like the Florida WELL in advance, our decision to go to Florida was made fairly late in the year.
+While typically it is recommended to make winter camping reservations in popular places like the Florida WELL in advance, our decision to make an RV trip to Florida was made fairly late in the year.

 We made our first reservation in October 2022 – at Sunshine Key RV Resort in the Florida Keys – just 60 days before our arrival.
-It was the fact we were FINALLY able to get into this place (under our Thousand Trails membership) that was the deciding factor for us to head to Florida for the winter.
+It was the fact we were FINALLY able to get into this place (under our Thousand Trails membership) that was the deciding factor for going on an RV trip to Florida for the winter.
 The rest of our camping reservations started to take shape in November–December, after we decided to rent our friend’s RV.
 Some reservations were made just weeks or days in advance of our stay.
 Traveling in a smaller rig, and being flexible on dates helped.
 As did our willingness to accept whatever site was available, including one of the worst RV sites we’ve ever stayed!
 At least it had hookups and was near our friends.

 And while this style of travel is not particularly conducive to a work schedule, it IS a lot of fun.
 Especially if, like us, you like to drive!

 We estimate that Marc (who did all of the driving) spent around 200 hours behind the wheel.
 Plus, there’s all the time in setting up and packing down the RV, and planning our route and fuel stops.
 Julie researched the campgrounds, and made reservations for our stays.
 Travel planning can definitely be a part time job these days, especially if you’re on the move a lot – or traveling in popular places (like Florida in the winter) where availability can be limited.

 We decided to carry electric bikes instead of towing a vehicle